-As described above, it cannot be said that the matters specifying the invention of Correction invention 1 relating to the Different feature 1 could have been easily conceived by a person skilled in the art on the basis of Invention A-4, Invention A-1, and well-known technical matters.
+Therefore, we would have to say that the configuration of Corrected invention 1 of the case relating to the Different feature 2 could have been easily conceived by a person skilled in the art, on the basis of the technical matters relating to Invention A-1, in applying the configuration of containers different in size in Well-known art 1 to Invention A-4 described in "(2-1) Examination on Different feature 1."

-The demandee submitted Evidence B No. 1 and Evidence B No. 2, and alleges that Evidence B No. 2 was captured at the same time of acquiring Evidence B No. 1 (Written reply p.
-8 margin 1 and Written statement submitted by the demandee as of November 24, 2011 p.
-4 1.4-1.6).
-Even if the above allegation is correct, the specifications, such as Evidence A No. 1 (3) or the like, are evidence as publications, and are not evidence proving that the library system manufactured by the specifications, such as Evidence A No. 1 (3) or the like, has been implemented.
-Since the subjects in the images of Evidence B No. 2 do not have any influence on the matters described in the specifications, such as Evidence A No. 1 (3), the contents of technology of Evidence A No. 1 (3) or the like cannot be approved with Evidence B No. 2.
+However, the demandee submitted Evidences B No. 1 and No. 2 and alleges that Evidence B No. 2 was captured at the same time of acquiring Evidence B No. 1 (Written reply p.
+8 margin 1 and Written statement submitted by the demandee on November 24, 2011 p.
+4 l.
+4-l.
+6).
+Even if the above allegation is correct, the specifications, such as Evidence A No. 1-3 or the like, is an evidence as a publication, and is not an evidence proving that the library system manufactured by the specifications, such as Evidence A No. 1-3 or the like, has been implemented.
+Since the subjects in the images of Evidence B No. 2 do not have any influence on the matters described in the specifications, such as Evidence A No. 1-3, the contents of technology of Evidence A No. 1-3 or the like cannot be approved with Evidence B No. 2.

-(2-2) Examination on Different feature 3
+(2-3) Examination on Different feature 3

-(2-2-1) Invention described in Evidence A No. 5 (Invention A-5)
+(2-3-1) Invention described in Evidence A No. 5 (Invention A-5)